 Tests may include:

-This condition can be life threatening some patients.
+This condition can be life threatening.
 The risk for death is higher in people who have many liver abscesses.

 Life-threatening sepsis can develop.